quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 We previously hypothesized that *Mutyh* missense mutations on *D* haplotypes were responsible for the large-effect C>A mutator phenotype we observed in the BXDs [@PMID:35545679].
 Using high-quality long-read assemblies of inbred laboratory strains, another group recently identified a ~5 kbp mobile element insertion (MEI) within the first intron of *Mutyh* [@doi:10.1101/2022.09.26.509577] that is present on *D* haplotypes and absent from *B* haplotypes.
 This MEI is associated with significantly reduced expression of *Mutyh* in embryonic stem cells from laboratory strains, and may in fact underlie the previous C>A germline mutator phenotype in the BXDs.
-Although we did not find compelling evidence that structural variants or mobile element insertions were responsible for the novel C>A mutator phenotype observed in this study, it remains plausible that large SVs or MEIs contribute to mutation spectrum evolution in mammalian genomes.
+Although we did not find compelling evidence that structural variants were responsible for the novel C>A mutator phenotype observed in this study, it remains plausible that large SVs or MEIs contribute to mutation spectrum evolution in mammalian genomes.

 ### Strengths and limitations of the inter-haplotype distance approach

 The inter-haplotype distance (IHD) method has a number of advantages over traditional quantitative trait locus (QTL) mapping for detecting mutator alleles that affect elements of the $k$-mer mutation spectrum.
 Using simulated data, we found that both IHD and QTL mapping had similar power to detect mutators that augment the rates of specific 1-mer and 3-mer mutation types (Figure @fig:ihd_vs_qtl_power).
-However, only IHD was able to discover the mutator locus on chromosome 6 in the BXDs, demonstrating that it outperforms QTL mapping in certain scenarios, and can reveal previously undiscovered signals of mutator alleles.
+Nonetheless, only IHD was able to discover the mutator locus on chromosome 6 in the BXDs, demonstrating that it outperforms QTL mapping in certain experimental systems, and can reveal previously undiscovered signals of mutator alleles.
 One benefit of the IHD approach is that it obviates the need to perform separate association tests for for every possible $k$-mer mutation type.
 Since IHD compares the complete mutation spectrum between haplotypes that carry either allele at a site, it would also be well-powered to detect a mutator allele that exerted a coordinated effect on multiple $k$-mer mutation types (e.g., increased the rates of both C>T and C>A mutations).

 However, the IHD method suffers a handful of drawbacks when compared to QTL mapping.
 Namely, popular QTL mapping methods (such as R/qtl2 [@PMID:30591514]) use linear models to discover associations between genotypes and phenotypes, enabling the inclusion of additive and interactive covariates, as well as kinship matrices, in QTL scans.
-Although we have included simple methods to account for inter-sample relatedness in the IHD approach, they do not provide nearly as much control as similar methods in QTL mapping software.
+Although we have included simple methods to account for inter-sample relatedness in the IHD approach, they are not as robust or flexible as similar methods in QTL mapping software.
 Additionally, the IHD method assumes that mutator alleles affect a subset of $k$-mer mutation types, rather than all mutation types equally.
 If a mutator allele increased the rates of all mutation types equally on haplotypes that carried it, IHD would be unable to detect it.